apostrophecms/import-export/README.md

 ### Templates
 ![Screenshot of exporting templates](images/template-export.png)

 If you have the [Template Library Pro](https://apostrophecms.com/extensions/template-library) module installed, templates are exported by selecting one or more within the template manager and then using the context menu located to the right of the batch operations.
-Like with the piece-type exporter you can elect to batch export just one or multiple files depending on how many are checked.
+Like with the piece-type exporter you can elect to batch export just one or multiple files depending on how many are checked.As with the page-type, all exporting is per-locale.

 Clicking export will bring up the same modal that appears when exporting pages, allowing for the selection of related documents that also should be exported.